 What We Are Doing

-Over a period of 5 years there will be three intensive field sampling years in two regions combined with physical and statistical models.
+Over a period of five years there will be three intensive field sampling years in two regions combined with physical and statistical models.
 They will rely on cutting-edge, high tech, tiered sampling methodology, including existing shore-based monitoring efforts, deployment of two remotely operated underwater vehicles (gliders) with chlorophyll sensors, and two Environmental Sample Processors with sensors for cell/toxin detection (one in each region) on moorings.
 The sampling data plus satellite imagery will be assimilated into physical and statistical models to identify potential cell/toxin initiation events.
 When a possible HAB is detected ship-based field experiments will be conducted to assess species assemblage, growth conditions, toxicity, and response to fundamental parameters such as temperature, light, nutrients.

 The purposes of the sampling are: